The Legend Of Zelda Movie Is Finally Happening, And I Can't Wait To Travel To Hyrule. Here's What We Know

 (Image credit: Nintendo)

-The last thing we know about The Legend of Zelda movie comes right from Nintendo, and that is that Shigeru Miyamoto is also producing the film.
+Another thing that should get fans excited for The Legend of Zelda is the fact that Shigeru Miyamoto is also producing the film.
 If you don’t know who that is, he’s essentially one of the leaders over at the gaming company.
 His official title is Game Director, and he serves as a representative of the company.
 I’m pretty sure I've seen him in every single Nintendo Direct I've watched.

 Oh, and he also co-created The Legend of Zelda, so that's no big deal.
 As well as Mario, Donkey Kong, Pikmin, and Star Fox.
-We are dealing with a legend here.
+The list just keeps going on and on, but basically, we’re dealing with a living legend of video games here.

 The fact that he is actively involved as a producer on this film is significant, as it suggests we’ll get a faithful adaptation rather than a cash grab.
 And for that, I am excited.